Guinness: Varieties

 A brewing byproduct of Guinness, Guinness Yeast Extract (GYE), was produced until the 1950s.
 In the UK, a HP Guinness Sauce was manufactured by Heinz and available as of 2013.
-Kraft also licenses the name for its barbecue sauce product, Bull's-Eye Barbecue Sauce.

 In March 2010, Guinness began test marketing Guinness Black Lager, a new black lager, in Northern Ireland and Malaysia.
 As of September 2010, Guinness Black Lager is no longer readily available in Malaysia.
 In October 2010, Guinness began selling Foreign Extra Stout in 4 packs of bottles in the United States.

 In 2014, Guinness released Guinness Blonde, a lager brewed in Latrobe, Pennsylvania using a combination of Guinness yeast and American ingredients.
 When Guinness opened their new brewery in Baltimore, Maryland in August 2018 they recreated "Blonde" to "Baltimore Blonde" by adjusting the grain mixture and adding Citra for a citrus flavour and removed the Mosaic hops.

 Guinness released a lager in 2015 called Hop House 13.
 It was withdrawn from sale in the UK in May 2021, following poor sales, but remains on sale in Ireland.

 In 2020, Guinness announced the introduction of a zero alcohol canned stout, Guinness 0.0.
 It was withdrawn from sale almost immediately after launch, due to contamination.
 It was relaunched in 2021 starting with pubs in mid July with cans following in late August.

-In September 2021 Guinness Nitrosurge was released in pint sized cans which contain no widget.
+In September 2021, Guinness Nitrosurge was released in pint sized cans which contain no widget.
 Similar to the Surger, nitrogen is activated using ultrasonic frequencies.
 Nitrosurge uses a special device attached to the top of the can which activates the nitrogen as it is being poured.